fietser28/EL-Load/README.md

 * Done: Replace TL431 reference with an REF5025
 * Done, untested: Move the ADC and DACs to the Analog board.
 The connection to digital will be SPI & I2C only
 * Done, untested: Replace the -2.5 volt power for a proper LDO.
 Currently a TL431 with a resistor is used.
-* Test the ADC clamp circuits, they are on the PCB but I didn't test it yet.
+* Test the ADC clamp circuits, they are on the obsolte digital PCB but I didn't test it yet.
 * Done, untested: Implement voltage range switching.
 * Implement a low current range (if needed/feasible)
 * Done: Redesign the reference voltages.
 Not all are needed and were put in place for testing.
+* Several TVS protection diodes are not there yet.
+* Scale the Von set voltage for better accuracy.
+Probably max Von = 2/3 * Vmax.
+(50V and 6V).
+Resistors pads are in place on latest PCB.
+* Implement watchdog in MCU

 # PCBs